sudoDeVinci/devinciSpaceBackend/README.md

 ## Flask Server

-A minimal Flask app using SQLite for providing database and routing functionality.
+A minimal Flask app using SQLite.
 There is also support for async integration with Github for updates and interactions with relevant repos.
-To enable async support for flask routes, it must be installed with `pip install flask[async]`.
-This is all in attempt to make the most of the lackluster server hardware on which this is all hosted.
+To make the most of the lackluster server hardware on which this is all hosted.

-###